parlance-labs/langfree/README.md

 > OpenAI](https://x.com/_jasonwei/status/1708921475829481683?s=20)

 `langfree` helps you export data from LangSmith and build data curation web applications.
-The goal is to empower you to build you own data curation tools, so you can add features like:
+By building you own data curation tools, so you can add features you need like:

 - connectivity to data sources beyond LangSmith.
 - customized data transformations of runs.